bionode/gsoc18/README.md

 [Issue95](https://github.com/bionode/bionode-watermill/issues/95) I'm currently working but if I'm not able to acheive this so I will continue to this work after my GSOC.

+## What needs to be done yet

+* Improvements to the visualization tool

+*  Streaming Between Tasks